Pincushion ray: Distribution and habitat

-One of only two freshwater stingrays in Africa (the other being the Niger stingray, Dasyatis garouaensis), the pincushion ray has been reported from the Old Calabar River in Nigeria, the Sanaga River in Cameroon, Lake Ezanga and the Ogooué River in Gabon, and the Congo River near Binda and Boma in the Democratic Republic of the Congo.
+One of only two freshwater stingrays in Africa (the other being the Niger stingray, F. garouaensis), the pincushion ray has been reported from the Old Calabar River in Nigeria, the Sanaga River in Cameroon, Lake Ezanga and the Ogooué River in Gabon, and the Congo River near Binda in the Democratic Republic of the Congo.
 Smith's original account also described this species as occurring in brackish water at the mouth of the Old Calabar, but if the pincushion ray is euryhaline this has yet to be corroborated by modern records.
 If it is capable of tolerating higher salinities, then it may be able to move between different river systems via coastal waters.

 Description

 The pincushion ray has a slightly projecting snout and an oval, very thick pectoral fin disk somewhat longer than wide, containing 142–148 internal rays on either side.
 The eyes are large, with a projection on the upper eyelid, and are followed by prominent spiracles.
 The mouth is slightly arched and contains many close-set, rounded teeth, numbering 38–40 rows in the upper jaw and 38–48 in the lower jaw.
 There are five papillae on the floor of the mouth.
 The pelvic fins are rounded and their inner margins are fused together.
 The tail is whip-like with a narrow fin fold underneath, measuring some three times longer than the body in juveniles and becoming relatively shorter with age.
 Some individuals have a small grooved spine on the upper side of the tail near the base; when present the spine averages 5.6 cm long in males and 4.6 cm long in females.
 The spines of young rays are smooth and covered by a membrane, while those of adults are exposed with around 46 serrations.

 Newborn pincushion rays have smooth skin; older fish develop numerous large, thorny dermal denticles over the upper surface of the body and tail.
 The dorsal coloration is uniform dark brown or gray-brown, and the tail is nearly black past the base.
 The underside is white with a broad dark edge around the margin of the disk.
 This species grows to a large size; Smith recorded specimens measuring 1.2 m across and 3 m long, which required four men to lift.